County Laois Ireland · Co. Laois · Vicarstown Save · Share

 Wear waterproofs.
 Bring a sandwich.
 Tell someone where you're going if it's the mountain.

-Barrow Blueway section: Monasterevin to Vicarstown Flat towpath along the Grand Canal.
-Reed-fringed banks, water on one side, countryside the other.
-One direction starts in the market town, the other is just you and the ducks.
+Barrow Line towpath: Vicarstown to Monasterevin Flat towpath north along the Grand Canal.
+Reed banks, water on one side, midlands farmland the other.
+One end starts at the village green, the other at the market town.
+Easy underfoot, quiet the whole way.

 3 hourstime

-Barrow Blueway section: Vicarstown to Athy Continues south.
-Still flat, still quiet.
-The canal opens a bit wider here.
-By the time you reach Athy you will have thought about nothing in particular for most of it, which is the point.
+Barrow Line towpath: Vicarstown to Athy South along the canal to where the Barrow Line meets the river at Athy.
+Still flat, still quiet, the canal a touch wider in places.
+By Athy you will have thought about nothing in particular for most of it, which is the point.

 4 hourstime

-Canal bank from the inn Walk the towpath in either direction.
-Watch the water.
-See how little a place needs to say to be complete.
+Canal bank from the inn Walk the towpath in either direction from the Vicarstown Inn.
+Watch the water, watch the barges come through the bridge.
+A short, level loop that shows how little a place needs to say to feel complete.

 3-5 km out-and-backdistance